bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 <h4>Flexible Grid</h4>

-Let's see how this formula works inside of a two column layout.
-Below we have a parent division with the class of container wrapping both the section and aside elements.
+<p>Let's see how this formula works inside of a two column layout.
+Below we
+have a parent division with the class of container wrapping both the section and aside elements.
 The goal is to have the section on the left and the aside on the right, with equal margins between the two.
-Normally the markup and styles for this layout would look a bit like the following.
+Normally the markup and styles for this layout would look a bit like the following.</p>

 <h4>HTML</h4>